-Upon the closing of the Acquisition, the Company deposited \$1.8 million of the Cash Payment and 20% of the Closing Shares into an escrow fund to serve as collateral and partial security for working capital adjustments and certain indemnification rights.
-In January 2016, the Company also deposited 27,461 Earnout Shares into an escrow fund.
-Additionally, when the Earnout Shares are issued in respect of the twelve-month period ended September 30, 2016, 20% of such Earnout Shares will be added to the escrow fund.
-The escrow fund will be maintained until the date that is 24 months after the Earnout

-Shares for the twelve-month period ended September 30, 2016 are issued or until such earlier time as the escrow fund is exhausted.
+On the Closing Date, the Company deposited \$1.5 million of the Cash Payment into an escrow fund to serve as collateral and partial security for working capital adjustments and certain indemnification rights.
+As described above, the Q4 Consideration, will also be deposited into the escrow fund.
+The escrow fund will be maintained for up to 24 months following the completion of the ICAR Acquisition or until such earlier time as the escrow fund is exhausted.